The 4-Step Guide to Quitting Heroin

 The term ‘precovery‘ has been in vogue for many years now.

-The term was coined by William White.
+William White coined the term.
 White borrowed the term from astronomy.

 The term refers to the stage when addicts become unsatisfied with their addictive lifestyle.